 - The School of Pharmacy merged with University College London in January 2012.
 Both institutions continued to make separate returns for the 2011/12 HESA reporting period.
-A single return will be made in 2012/13.
+For 2012/13 a single return was made by University College London.

-The following institution has changed its name in the HESA products for 2011/12:
+The following institutions have changed their name in the HESA products for 2012/13:

 University of London is a confederal organisation.
 The colleges of the university, shown separately in the HESA reference volumes, are: